-Recognizing that the City has a vested interest in the training and specialized skills that an employee gained during his/her tenure with the City and that as the employee progresses through his/her career, he/she begins to look toward his/her retirement benefits, education premium pay will be added to the employee's base rate of pay solely for the purpose of retirement contributions.
-These rates shall not be used for any other purpose, including for the computation of overtime.
+Recognizing that the City has a vested interest in the training and specialized skills that an employee gained during their tenure with the City and that as the employee progresses through their career, they begin to look toward their retirement benefits, education premium pay will be added to the employee's base rate of pay solely for the purpose of retirement contributions.
+These rates shall not be used for any other purpose, including for the computation of overtime, unless stated otherwise.